CloudComputing-WS23/cloud-computing-WS23/README.md

     -PregistryToken=<github_token>
 ```
 These images are available in the GitHub container registry and are ready to be deployed in Kubernetes.
+In the file DOCUMENTATION.md we can see alternative ways how to build Spring Boot application images!
+Furthermore, the document reveals further details regarding docker and useful set of commands in k8s.

 ### Deployment
 Execute the following commands one after another (it is recommended to wait until the corresponding pod has been started, check it via `kubectl get pods`, as starting all at once can lead to some containers restarting multiple times due to not reaching their availability and health probes because of the high load)